A mala, or mala beads, is a string of beads used in meditation.

 The hand knotted cord running through each bead meets at the guru bead and joins the tassel to symbolize oneness.
-After meditating, you can run your hand down the beads, over the tassel and release all that does not serve you (see photos below).
+The mala is anchored in the guru bead and tassel for you to feel when you have completed your meditation.

 A double strand of vegan cotton and nylon cord is knotted between each bead for strength and durability in a traditionally crafted mala.
 The knot between each bead also makes it easier to move your fingers from beads to bead in your meditation.
 The cords meet at the guru bead in two knots to represent your masculine and feminine energies.
 Three knots are tied inside the tassel to represent your mind, body and spirit.
 There is so much beautiful symbolism and intention throughout.

-There are many different mala bead designs in the My Moon Magic Shop to create the perfect meditation tool for your unique desires.
+There are many different mala bead designs in the My Moon Magic Shop to create the perfect meditation tool for your unique desires, you can also create your own Custom Design.
 Varying sizes and textures are a tactile way to guide you through your meditation, spacer beads and/or charms can also be placed throughout so that you know where you are.
 Mala necklaces are made of 108 8mm or 6mm beads to fit your lifestyle and preference for wear.
 Mala bracelets are made of 27 8mm beads for a smaller, portable meditation.

 How to meditate with a mala.

 Welcome to 108 deep breaths of "me time."
 Mala beads have been used by yogis and spiritual seekers for thousands of years to help keep their minds focused during a special style of meditation called Japa, which means, "to recite."